gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 > Everytime you see a duplication in the code, it represents a missed
 > opportunity for abstraction. - _Clean Code, chapter 17, p289_

 are not _always_ beneficial.
-Sometimes such a coding style hurts more than it helps, particularly when a pattern is applied consistently without reasoning.
-I stand with Kent Beck's advice which is _always_ applicable:
+Dogmatic application of such rules hurts coding style more than it helps, particularly when a pattern is applied without reasoning.
+Actually the worst codebases I worked with were those where people dogmatically applied rules like small functions, DRY principle or SRP without reasoning.
+Eventually those codebases ended up with hundred of tiny classes contained dozens of mini-functions thereby completely ignoring higher and more important design rules like coupling and cohesion.
+The dogmatic writing style stands in contrast to Kent Beck's quote:

 > It depends. - _Kent Beck_

 Good advice and practices always come with trade-offs and costs.
 These costs must be transparent and known, otherwise it's not possible to use practices adequately and in the right situations.
+Rules and guidelines only give us new tools in our toolbox but still we need to reason and judge about new situation because all of them are unique in their own way.

 Software developer maturity levels: